Nepochatova-Polina/Qualification_Project/EpamFinalProject/README.md

 The company has several cruise shipDTOS.

-The shipDTO has its own passenger capacity, route, number of ports visited, start and end of the cruise, staff.
+The Ship has its own passenger capacity, route, number of ports visited, start and end of the cruise, staff.

 The client selects a cruise from the catalog, places an order for it, if there are free seats, uploads a scanned copy of documents and pays the full cost of the cruise, after the cruise company administrator confirmed the possibility of the tour.
 Implement the ability to choose a cruise by date and duration.